 A previous version of this article included incorrect information about how often to get a pap smear.
 It's recommended every three years, not every year.
 It also included incorrect information about when to see an eye doctor.
 It's every two years if you don’t have any vision problems, but once a year if you do.
 We've updated the post and regret the errors.

 Scheduling a doctor’s visit might be the last item on your long to-do list.
 But it’s also one of the most important.
 Here’s what you need to know about when to schedule routine checkups and with what doctors each year.

 If you have insurance, check your provider’s website to find in-network doctors.
 You may want to cross-check these options with referrals, or doctors recommended to you by friends—especially co-workers, if your employer provides your insurance.
 Then, do some good old fashioned Internet stalking.
 Resources like U.S. News’s Top Doctors, HealthGrades.com, and Zocdoc can help you get the 411 on doctors and their patient reviews.

 Primary care physician…Once a year (aka your annual checkup).
 Your PCP is like the air traffic controller for your health.
 They’ll have access to your medical history and be able to recommend specialists based on your needs.
 These visits usually include a physical exam plus preventative services like screenings for cholesterol and high blood pressure.

 OB-GYN...Also once a year.
 This should include a pelvic exam, breast exam, and STD screenings if you have a new partner.
+But you only need a Pap smear every three years as long as it's normal.
 Your OB-GYN should also be your go-to for all sex, reproductive, or menstrual health related questions.